 New York and therapy

 Virtually anyone can benefit from therapy.
 For New Yorkers, it should be a no-brainer.

 This is a stressful city.
 We work long hours in highly competitive jobs, which can be a major source of stress.
 We deal with traffic, crowds, and some real weirdos.
 And stress is a major mental health issue that can make you sick and shorten your life.

 Happily, New York City is home to some of the best therapists in the world.
 So when you've been struggling all week with a crushing work schedule and a subway system that never seems to work when you need it, you can talk to someone who understands.
 More importantly, someone who can help you understand.
 Therapy can give you strategies and insights that make navigating this big, crazy city just a little bit easier.

 So why not start now?
 Look up experts who are offering cognitive therapy in your part of New York City, or find a therapist whose office is close to your workplace.
 Search online, ask your primary care provider for a referral, or ask friends and acquaintances for recommendations.
+You can also look into BetterHelp which offers online professional therapy and counseling services.
 If you’re concerned about affordable care, contact your insurance company to ask what it would take to get your visits to a therapist covered.